masa-finance/tee-worker/README.md

 ### Health Check Endpoints

-The service provides health check endpoints for Kubernetes liveness and readiness probes:
+The service provides health check endpoints:

 #### GET /healthz (Liveness Probe)
 Returns HTTP 200 OK if the service is alive and running.